 Pierre Ostiguy is Professor in the Escuela de Administración Pública of the University of Valparaiso, in Chile.
 He received his PhD in political science at the University of California, Berkeley, and has taught as a regular faculty member in Canada, the United States, Argentina, and Chile.
 He has been a visiting scholar at the Kellogg Institute (Notre Dame) and the Scuola Normale Superiore in Florence.
 He worked extensively on Peronism and anti-Peronism in Argentina, before turning to the political and social theory of populism and the comparative global study of populist politics.
 He is co-editor of The Oxford Handbook of Populism (2017) and one of three contributors to its Concepts section.
 He has authored numerous articles on populism and on party systems in Spanish, French, and English.
 Extended interviews with Ostiguy have been featured in Esprit (France), Birikim (Turkey), and, on many occasions, in Argentina.

-Francisco Panizza is Professor in the Department of Government at LSE.
-He has an MA and PhD in Political Science from the University of Essex (UK).
-He has been visiting professor in universities in Argentina, Brazil, France, Mexico, Spain, Switzerland and Uruguay.
+Francisco Panizza is Professor in the Department of Government at the London School of Economics and Political Science.
+He has been a visiting professor in universities in Argentina, Brazil, France, Mexico, Spain, Switzerland, and Uruguay.
 His main research interests are populism, democratic politics, and Latin American politics.
 He has written extensively on populism and on left-of-center governments in Latin America.
 He is a Routledge author and editor.
-Among his main publications are: "Populism and Identity" in The Oxford Handbook of Populism (2017); Conceptualizing Comparative Politics (ed. with Anthony Peter Spanakos) (2016); Moments of Truth: The Politics of Financial Crises in Comparative Perspective (ed. with George Philip) (2014); The Triumph of Politics: The Return of the Left in Venezuela, Bolivia and Ecuador (with George Philip) (2011); Contemporary Latin America: Development and Democracy Beyond the Washington Consensus (2009); and, key for this volume, Populism and the Mirror of Democracy (2005).
+Among his main publications are: "Populism and Identity" in The Oxford Handbook of Populism (2017); Conceptualizing Comparative Politics (ed. with Anthony Peter Spanakos) (2016); Moments of Truth: The Politics of Financial Crises in Comparative Perspective (ed. with George Philip) (2014); The Triumph of Politics: The Return of the Left in Venezuela, Bolivia and Ecuador (with George Philip) (2011); Contemporary Latin America: Development and Democracy Beyond the Washington Consensus (2009); and, key for this volume, Populism and the Mirror of Democracy (Verso 2005).

 "Hitherto, even most sympathetic theories of populism have recoiled from the corporeality of populist politics.
 This wonderful volume does more than put empirical flesh on the bones of theoretical abstraction; it takes the flaunting fleshiness of populist politics as its starting point."